-Want to learn more AND teach others how to hire a virtual assistant?
+Want to learn more AND teach others how to outsource the RIGHT way?

-When you purchase a license to our brandable, done-for-you course kits, you get the ability to:
+And when you purchase a license to any of our brandable, done-for-you course kits, you get the ability to:

 - Edit the content any way you want (including transforming it to other media or languages)

 - Put your name and branding on it